 "There's potential for one more to go, but I don't want to name him.

 "I'm working tirelessly to try and bring one or two in.
-I've got to do all I can to make us as competitive as I can and that's not a slight on any of my youth lads if I'm bringing young lads in from elsewhere.
+I've got to do all I can to make us as competitive as I can and that's not a slight on any of my youth lads if I'm bringing young lads in

 "I just need to do what I can to make us as competitive as possible so I'm making calls to try and get people in.